Neural-Systems-at-UIO/nutil/README.md

 # Licence
 - Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International
 - GNU General Public License v3

-# Latest stable version
-Nutil v0.8
-Nutil v1.1 can be used, but has a known bug (see release notes).

 # Citation
 * Nutil has RRID:SCR_017183